Friedrich de la Motte Fouqué: Biography

 He was born at Brandenburg an der Havel, of a family of French Huguenot origin, as evidenced in his family name.
-His grandfather, Heinrich August de la Motte Fouqué, had been one of Frederick the Great's generals and his father was a Prussian officer.
+His grandfather, Heinrich August de la Motte Fouqué, had been one of Frederick the Great's generals and his father was a Prussian army officer.

 Although not originally intended for a military career, Friedrich de la Motte Fouqué ultimately gave up his university studies at Halle to join the army, and he took part in the Rhine campaign of 1794.
 The rest of his life was devoted mainly to literary pursuits.
 He was introduced to August Wilhelm Schlegel, who deeply influenced him as a poet ("mich gelehret Maß und Regel | Meister August Wilhelm Schlegel") and who published Fouqué's first book, Dramatische Spiele von Pellegrin, in 1804.

 Marriage

 Fouqué's first marriage was unhappy and soon ended in divorce.
 His second wife, Caroline Philippine von Briest (1773–1831), enjoyed some reputation as a novelist in her day.
 After her death Fouqué married a third time.
 Some consolation for the ebbing tide of popular favour was afforded him by the munificence of Frederick William IV of Prussia, who granted him a pension which allowed him to spend his later years in comfort.
 He died in Berlin in 1843.

 For Fouqué's life see Lebensgeschichte des Baron Friedrich de la Motte Fouqué (only to the year 1813), Aufgezeichnet durch ihn selbst (Halle, 1840), and also the introduction to Koch's selections in the Deutsche Nationalliteratur.